 Whether that’s as Larry Bird in the sci fi comedy “The Neighbours”, or as the Vampire Kain in the acclaimed “Legacy of Kain” video game series, or as the Angel of Death in “Charmed”, or even as Doctor Doom in the old 90’s “Fantastic Four” animated series.
 Templeman is most recognised for his genre roles.

 Like many other character actors, Templeman’s largest and most prominent roles tend to be villainous.
-His rich, distinctive voice and tall imposing frame make him a natural choice for villainous roles as well.
+His rich, distinctive voice and tall imposing frame make him a natural choice for villains.
 Still despite his typecasting problem Templeman has managed to maintain a very steady career with arguably his greatest success being in the video game medium.
 Over the course of the past 20 years Templeman has practically become the go to guy for a video game villain.

 Whilst he has never really been out of work throughout his entire career, I must admit I do feel that Templeman is somewhat underrated.
 I think he should get a chance to play a really big villainous role like a Bond villain.